nginx-clojure/nginx-clojure.github.io/Directives.md

 * **Default**:	—
 * **Context**:	http

-Defines class pathes.
+Defines class paths.
 When '/*' is used after a directory path all jar files and sub-directories will be used as the jvm classpath. e.g. If /opt/mylibs has below structure.

 ```
 /opt/mylibs/